corpunWorld Corporal Punishment Research

 And yet the Convention itself nowhere mentions corporal punishment, and it is plain that such an interpretation was not in the minds of its drafters, and is not what the signatory nations thought they were signing up to.

 Discussion on a message board about school students given CP at an unusually high age.
-According to this, the record in real life -- as opposed to actors in films -- seems to be held by two 21-year-olds in Australia, caned in 1981 (and on their hands, too, which is always a foolish policy in my personal view, but seems particularly ridiculous at that age).
+According to this, the record in real life -- as opposed to actors in films -- seems to be held by two 21-year-olds in Australia, caned in 1981 (and on their hands, too, always a foolish policy in my view, but which seems particularly ridiculous at that age).

 However, we shouldn't forget the true story of an undercover drug cop who got paddled at a Dallas high school in 1989.
 He spent four months at the school posing as a student, and had to take the paddling so as not to blow his cover; but he was actually aged 25!